 An abnormal discharge usually occurs due to an infection.
 The vagina is a self-cleansing organ but a certain level of hygiene must be maintained to keep it safe from infections.
 Here are a few steps to implement:

-- Keep your vagina clean by cleansing it externally with lukewarm water.
+- Keep your vagina clean by cleansing it externally.

 - Use a toilet seat sanitizer in public toilets.

 - Wear cotton underwear – this will absorb any sweat that could cause a buildup of bacteria.
 Make sure to change your underwear at night.